 Among the factors to consider in determining how many Service Appliances to deploy are the capabilities of the SA100, SA400, and the Virtual Service Appliance.
-Table 1 provides information about the maximum number of participants Service Appliances can support by conference type.
-For additional information, see Chapter 3, Network Requirements and Preparation
+Maximum Number of Participants Supported Per Conference Type provides information about the maximum number of participants Service Appliances can support by conference type.
+For additional information, see the Network Requirements and Preparation section in this guide.